ome/omero-documentation/omero/sysadmins/unix/server-centos6-ice36.rst

 .. warning::

-   CentOS 6 is deprecated, CentOS 7 is preferable for new installations see :doc:`server-centos7-ice36`.
+   CentOS 6 is deprecated, CentOS 7 is preferable for new installations;
+   see :doc:`server-centos7-ice36`.

 Setting up